CBC-UCONN/RADseq_tutorial/00_preliminaries.md

 ## Putting it all together

-To put all this together, we can use alignment of a collection of fastq files to a reference genome as an example.
-In the lacewing dataset we have 33 samples.
-To align them to the reference genome, we use [this script](/scripts/lacewings/c1_bwaalign.sh).
-It begins like this:
+To see how this all fits together, Let's look at the [beginning of the array job script](/scripts/lacewings/c1_bwaalign.sh) used to align the 33 lacewing fastq files to the reference genome:

 ```bash
 #!/bin/bash